MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - Batch pending BLAS builds before the TLAS build in the existing per-frame command encoder.
 - Start with opaque indexed triangles.
 Defer alpha-tested traversal, procedural geometry, skinned/deforming meshes, and BLAS refit.
 - Isolate all version-sensitive WGSL and experimental API usage so a later `wgpu` upgrade has a small blast radius.
-- Re-evaluate the objective `wgpu` 30 adoption gate immediately before Phase 0.
-If it passes, migrate directly from 25 to 30 rather than implementing RT on 27 and immediately migrating again.
 - Never request `EXPERIMENTAL_RAY_TRACING_PIPELINES` for this feature.
 Its presence in wgpu 30 is not a safe public pipeline API.

 ## 2. What the supplied sources establish

-### 2.1 `wgpu` 27 release
+### 2.1 `wgpu` 30 release

-The [`wgpu` 27 release notes](https://github.com/gfx-rs/wgpu/releases/tag/v27.0.0) make two integration changes relevant to Pill:
+The [`wgpu` 30.0.0 release notes](https://github.com/gfx-rs/wgpu/releases/tag/v30.0.0) establish the baseline this plan targets:

-1. The old acceleration-structure feature was merged into `Features::EXPERIMENTAL_RAY_QUERY`.
-Request that one feature; do not look for `EXPERIMENTAL_RAY_TRACING_ACCELERATION_STRUCTURE`.
+1. `Features::EXPERIMENTAL_RAY_QUERY` (the old acceleration-structure feature merged into this one flag back in wgpu 27) remains the feature to request for inline ray queries; do not look for `EXPERIMENTAL_RAY_TRACING_ACCELERATION_STRUCTURE`.
-2. Experimental features require an explicit unsafe acknowledgement through `DeviceDescriptor::experimental_features`.
+2. Experimental features still require an explicit unsafe acknowledgement through `DeviceDescriptor::experimental_features` (`wgpu::ExperimentalFeatures`).
+Pill's raster device request already passes `ExperimentalFeatures::default()` (disabled); the RT device request must instead pass the unsafe `ExperimentalFeatures::enabled()`.
+3. BLAS support for procedural AABB geometry (`BlasGeometrySizeDescriptors::AABBs`, `BlasAabbGeometry`) is new in v30.
+V1 still declines it (Section 4.2); a later phase can revisit it now that the descriptors exist.
+4. `Limits::max_buffers_and_acceleration_structures_per_shader_stage` is a new limit and must be validated alongside the other acceleration-structure limits (Section 8.2).
+5. `Tlas::lowest_unmodified()` is exposed for custom backends performing partial TLAS updates; the standard safe backends Pill targets still perform full TLAS builds, so this does not change the V1 rebuild model.
+6. Naga gained `spirv-out` ray-tracing-pipeline codegen work and Metal ray-query correctness fixes.
+Both are backend/codegen progress, not a public `wgpu` ray-pipeline creation API — do not treat either as unlocking `EXPERIMENTAL_RAY_TRACING_PIPELINES` for production use.
+7. `wgpu` 30 declares MSRV 1.87 ([`Cargo.toml`](https://docs.rs/crate/wgpu/30.0.0)); the compatible debug-UI stack's effective MSRV is higher (Section 2.4).

 The unsafe call does not make the rest of Pill unsafe Rust.
 It acknowledges that the upstream feature may have validation gaps, major bugs, and breaking changes.
 Put it in one reviewed device-creation helper and document why its preconditions are considered satisfied.

-`wgpu` 27's acceleration-structure limits default to zero.
+`wgpu` 30's acceleration-structure limits still default to zero.
 The RT-enabled device request must start from:

 ```rust
 wgpu::Limits::default()